 Disinfecting your eyeglasses and sunglasses is easy to do.
 In addition to seeing clearly through lenses that are free of smudges and fingerprints, nowadays we are doing everything we can to reduce the risk of germs on whatever we touch - especially anything near our eyes.

-On our own eyeglasses and sunglasses, we use a solution of 70% isopropyl alcohol (aka: rubbing alcohol).
+On our own eyeglasses and sunglasses, we use a solution of 70% isopropyl alcohol (aka: rubbing alcohol) diluted with some water and a couple drops of clear dishwashing liquid soap.
 This is the same solution many lens labs use.
 Spray the solution onto the lenses and frames, buff dry with a clean microfiber cloth.
 We like rubbing alcohol for a variety of reasons:

 1) It is widely known to kill germs, bacteria and viruses.